-Tassajara Hot Springs Pictures
+Tassajara Zen Mountain Center and Hot Springs Pictures

 Step into the epitome of peace at this off the grid retreat for the soul.
 There is limited electricity, which Tassajara produces themselves, no internet or cell phone reception.
 There is one public phone available if needed.
 Kerosene lanterns light your way after sunset and add a quiet ambiance to your experience.

 The natural hot spring Japanese-style bathhouses are divided into a men’s and women’s areas, which are clothing optional spaces.Each has communal showers, two hot plunges, steam room, private bath and sundeck with creek access.
 The men’s side is co-ed in the evenings.
 After your soak take a swim in the pool and enjoy gourmet vegetarian meals which are provided for overnight guests.

 Tassajara Zen Mountain Center asks that visitors support their monastic ways by wearing appropriate clothing around the grounds and in dining areas.
 Please remove your shoes when entering guest rooms and meditation halls.